 - be enrolled in at least 6 credits or

-- have studied full-time in the previous winter term and intend to continue studying full-time in the next fall term ;
+- have studied full-time in the previous winter term and intend to continue studying full-time in the following fall term;

 - Need additional financial assistance to continue studying.

-Note: If you are not eligible for the loans and scholarships program because you have reached your limit of indebtedness or exceeded your maximum eligibility period, you do not need to have applied for financial assistance.
+Note: If you are not eligible for the Loans and Bursaries Program because you have reached your limit of indebtedness or exceeded your maximum eligibility period, you do not need to have applied for financial assistance.
 Documentary proof of your situation will be required, however.

 How to apply?

-- Submit your application with the supporting documents indicated on the form, by the deadline ;
+- Submit by the deadline your application with the supporting documents indicated on the form;

 - Student Services will contact you and the employer to inform you of the decision.